Pennmalone/Pennmalone/README.md

 - 👋 Hi, I’m @Pennmalone
 - 👀 I’m interested in network security
 - 🌱 I’m currently learning cyber security
-- 💞️ I’m looking to collaborate on pentesting
+- 💞️ I’m looking to collaborate on bug bounties
-- 📫 How to reach me ...
+- 📫 How to reach me Telegram  @paynemalone

 <!---
 Pennmalone/Pennmalone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.